Is “Authenticity” Backfiring On You? Here Is Why

 Applying Software Engineering Concepts in Professional Growth

-Last week, I talked to a client who has a Ph.D. in Computer Science and works on a cutting-edge research project for one of the topmost tech companies.
-He has ...
+A client of mine has a Ph.D. in Computer Science and works on a cutting-edge research project for one of the top tech companies.
+He has been feeling overwhelmed with ...

 Read More